k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_fabric_scale.md

 1. Log in with the previously created user for the Fabric installation.
 2. Download the package from the provided links.
-3. Untar the package in the user home folder (/opt/apps/fabric):
+3. Untar the package in the user's home folder (/opt/apps/fabric):

     ~~~bash
     tar -zxf [package name].tar.gz -C /opt/apps/fabric && source .bash_profile